sarria/multi-tenant-sample/README.md

 DEPLOYED TO VERCEL

-Replace in all of the above URLs localhost:3000 by vercel.app
+Replace in all of the above URLs localhost:3000 by vercel.app.
+Note that if the domain https://test2.vercel.app/ or https://test.vercel.app/ or any other domain already exists in Vercel it will show the original one and ignore ours

 e.g.